commercetools/commercetools-sunrise-java/CONTRIBUTING.md

 ## Contribution process for all committers

+### Typos

+If you have push access to the repository you can fix them directly otherwise just make a pull request.

+### Code

 1. on bigger effort changes: open an issue and ask if you can/should/need to help
 1. fork the repository
-1. produce production code and unit tests (tests can be omitted on pure documentation changes like typos)
+1. produce production code and unit tests
 1. make a pull request
 1. @lauraluiz and @schleichardt will review and optionally merge